zsigmond-palvolgyi/zsigmond-palvolgyi.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD Candidate in Economics at the University of Michigan.
+I am an Assistant Professor in the Institute of Economics at Corvinus University of Budapest.
 I am an applied microeconomist whose research covers topics in labor and public economics.

 I study how governmental policies shape inequality and how inequality influences economic decision-making.
 My main research agenda explores the impact of housing policies on residential segregation and racial wealth inequality.
 I also work on topics at the intersection of inequality, family economics, and human capital accumulation.

 <!--I study the impact of housing policies on residential segregation and racial wealth inequality.
 I also work on topics at the intersection of family economics, human capital accumulation, and inequality.-->

-I will join the Institute of Economics at Corvinus University of Budapest as an Assistant Professor in July 2025.
+ I received my PhD from the University of Michigan in 2025.